Journal of Agronomy Research

 The model of the average accumulated repair and maintenance costs predicted in this study was compared to the other similar models from USA, UK, and Ireland as shown in Table 5.
 It was clear that the present derived model accounted for relatively lower values of accumulated repair and maintenance costs compared to the world mentioned models.
 These variations may be attributed to the differences in spare parts prices between Sudan and the industrial countries, or may be due to variations in soil type, climate, preventive maintenance programmer applied and operation conditions.
 This lower value of repair and maintenance costs may be also due to the procurement and usage of spurious and non-genuine spare parts, variations in tractors technical specifications and lower labor charges for repairing and maintaining tractors in Sudan compared to the industrial world countries.

-Table 5.
 The power relation of accumulated R&M cost with accumulated age (years) of the two tractors

 Tractor type Power model R square F